mmatongo/site/README.md

 - [ ] [Open Graph](https://ogp.me/) meta tags
 - [x] Fix RSS pubDate issue (we are using the current time instead of the post time)

+Note: The `TODO` list is not exhaustive and will be updated as needed.

+This project is licensed under the BSD 3-Clause License.
+See [LICENSE](LICENSE) for more information.